What are the Bauhaus.Module courses?

 Scientific working: Research, Writing, Presentation

-Responsible: Dr. Franziska Matthes (UE), Dana Horch (UB), Larissa Barth (UE)
+Responsible: Dr. Franziska Matthes (BRS), Dipl.-Kulturwiss.
+Dana Horch (UB), Prof. Dr. Jan Willmann (KG), Larissa Barth (UE)

 Over the course of the semester, the various phases of academic work are developed together step by step: from the criteria of academic work, research strategies and literature management to citation styles, project planning and time management as well as academic writing.
 The weekly course sessions take place in person and are supplemented by self-study materials and tasks in the Moodle room.
 The aim is for you to learn how to research and write scientifically in a secure and sustainable way beyond the semester.